ilg-physics-ucsb/physics6-manual/6BL/Pendulum/pendulum.md

 -->
 1. Start with the equation given above.
 Take the logarithm of both sides, and reduce this equation by using the rules for logarithms that you learned in the last lab.
 As always, SHOW YOUR WORK.
 :::: Note
 A reminder about properties of logarithms:
+:::Figure:Equation
 log$(XY)$ = log$(X)$ + log$(Y)$,

 log$(\frac XY)$ = log$(X)$ - log$(Y)$,